wolfgangasdf/gmail-attachment-remover/README.md

 * Click `Find emails`.
 The table will contain emails matching the criteria.
 * Check the table and remove rows from the table if they should not be processed.
 * Click `Remove attachments` to start the removal procedure.
-    * This might take very long because the full messages are downloaded for backup, and Gmail limits bandwidth (~500 kB/s)!
+    * This might take very long because the full messages are downloaded for backup, and Gmail limits the bandwidth!

 ## Is it safe to use?